 (BE SURE TO INCLUDE WRITER’S CONTACT INFORMATION AS DETAILED BELOW!)

 (Community Name) serving free summer meals for kids

-“We know that many (Community Name), children rely on school meals during the academic year,” said (quote mayor, superintendent or summer meal sponsor).
-“In the summer, family budgets are stretched tight.
-These meals help fill that nutritional gap so kids return to school healthy and ready to learn in the fall.”
+“We know that many (Community name) children rely on school meals during the academic year,” said (Mayor, superintendent or summer meals sponsor).
+“In the summer, family budgets are stretched tight and so these meals help fill that nutritional gap so kids return to school healthy and ready to learn in the fall.”

 The meals are available to all (Community Name) children 18 years of age and under.
-Parents are not required to complete an application, nor provide identification for their children to receive meals, according to federal rules.
+At “open sites,” parents are not required to complete an application, nor provide identification for their children to receive meals, according to federal rules.
 The meals must meet USDA nutrition standards, which call for protein, fruits and vegetables, juice or milk and low-fat, low-sugar options.

 In addition to providing free, healthy meals, these programs also offer an opportunity for children 18 years and younger to play together, engage in enrichment activities, hone their academic skills and be better prepared when they return to school in September.

-In July 2016, New Jersey’s summer meals programs reached just 21 percent of children who received free- or low-cost school lunch during the 2015-16 school year, according to a recent report by Advocates for Children of New Jersey.
+In July 2017, New Jersey’s summer meals programs reached about one-quarter of children who received free- or reduced-price school lunch, according to data complied by Advocates for Children of New Jersey.